NethServer/ns8-core/docs/core/user_domains.md

     org.nethserver.authorizations=cluster:accountconsumer

-Then the module can execute a bind procedure, so the core is aware of existing relations between modules and account domains.
+The module can now execute a bind procedure, so the core is aware of existing relations between modules and account domains.
 When such relations are formally established the core can